 Public Inquiries – Members of chambers are frequently instructed in the most high-profile and sensitive public inquiries acting for police forces, central government and public authorities.

-Inquests – Members of chambers have particular expertise in inquests and have appeared in many of the most high profile cases in recent years.
-Clients include: the police, private security organisations, prison services, hospitals, universities as well as government departments such as the Ministry of Defence.
+Inquests – Chambers has particular expertise in inquests and our members have appeared in many of the most high-profile cases in recent years.
+Clients include the police, private security organisations, prison services, hospitals, universities as well as government departments such as the Ministry of Defence.